panurujz/panurujz/README.md

 ## Hi there 👋
+my name is Panuruj
+you can call me Tor

 <!--
 **panurujz/panurujz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.